ajkim19/m2-0425-code-solutions/unit-tests-jest/unit-tests-jest-quiz-notes.md

 3. What code should be tested with a unit test?
 What code is not well suited for unit tests?

 - Small pieces of code that can be logically isolated
+- Tests should be used for exported functions and components, not implementation details.
+- Only the externally visible behavior of an exported function or component should be tested.

 4. What is Jest?
 What are some other popular JavaScript unit testing frameworks?